 Eggleston made the photographs on display here in a particular historical movement: after mass activism, the passage of landmark civil rights laws, and the urban rebellions of the 1960s transformed the South and the nation.
-Officially, at law, the US was a desegregated country.
+Officially, at law, the United States was a desegregated country.
 In this context, some whites (and not just southerners) took up Confederate symbols as signs of rebellion.
 As the southern rock of the Allman Brothers and Lynyrd Skynyrd filled the soundscape, Eggleston could not resist playing this game.
 According to Szarkowsi, when Alfred H. Barr, Jr., then the director of MOMA, first saw slides of the Eggleston photographs being considered for the 1976 show, he observed that "the design of most of the pictures seemed to radiate from a central, circular core."
 Someone passed this along to Eggleston.
 According to Szarkowski, "after a barely perceptible hesitation," Eggleston replied "that this was true, since the pictures were based compositionally on the Confederate flag."9 Eggleston, colorful in both his life and his art, pushed at the boundaries of artistic and social conventions.

 Earlier in the twentieth century, Walker Evans created a black and white, crisp and flat aesthetic that also worked as an ideology.
 He represented the South "straight," stripped of artifice and even artfulness.
 Direct and frank and clear, he worked to strip himself and his emotions from his images.
 And on multiple levels, Evans's "documentary style" worked for a liberal government and its supporters, people with faith in the transparency of the photographic image and its ability to reveal backwardness and poverty.
 But it also worked for a mid-twentieth century art world, ready to break with the studied artifice of earlier art photography and the Romantic landscapes of Ansel Adams and others.